discordjs/guide/guide/command-handling/adding-features.md

 };
 ```

-And in your main file, using an if statement to verify:
+And in your main file, use an if statement to verify:

 ```js {1-3}